 - Suicidal ideation

-If some of these symptoms ring true to what you have noticed that your loved one is experiencing, it is imperative that you make an effort to try and get him or her to seek help.
-In some cases (especially in situations where the person is partaking in self-injurious behaviors or has made generalized comments about suicide), the decision to seek treatment can be a matter of life or death.
+If some of these symptoms ring true to what you have noticed that your loved one is experiencing, it is imperative that you make an effort to try and get him or her to seek help at a mental health treatment center.
+In some cases (especially in situations where the person is partaking in self-injurious behaviors or has made generalized comments about suicide), the decision to seek treatment at a center for depression can be a matter of life or death.

-It can be difficult to make the initial approach of mentioning to your loved one that you believe that he or she could benefit from professional help.
+It can be difficult to make the initial approach of mentioning to your loved one that you believe that he or she could benefit from professional mental health help.
 Such a statement may cause your loved one to feel an instant sense of defensiveness.
 Being prepared for this type of resistance can help you remain calm and encouraging as the conversation continues.
 Offer your support without seeming judgmental.
 Approach them with a sense of empathy, but not in a manner of claiming that you understand what he or she is going through.
-Help your loved one begin the process of searching for various forms of treatment, offer to make the initial appointment, and then devote yourself to the long-term process of offering continuing support.
+Help your loved one begin the process of searching for various forms of treatment for depression, offer to make the initial appointment at a treatment center, and then devote yourself to the long-term process of offering continuing support.

 Why Consider Treatment at Vantage Point of Northwest Arkansas

-Inpatient programs have been wildly successful in the treatment of depression.
-While the thought of admitting yourself to inpatient treatment can be scary, the benefits of doing so can help to alleviate some of those fears.
-Inpatient treatment allows you to be in a safe environment; an environment where you are surrounded by caring professionals who will make it their goal to keep you safe, to keep you encouraged, and to do whatever they can to aid in your treatment.
-In addition, many people find comfort in the fact that while participating in inpatient treatment programs they are surrounded by other patients who are struggling with many of the same symptoms that they are.
+Inpatient treatment centers have been wildly successful in the treatment of depression.
+While the thought of admitting yourself to an inpatient treatment center for depression can be scary, the benefits of doing so can help to alleviate some of those fears.
+Inpatient treatment allows you to be in a safe environment; an environment where you are surrounded by caring professionals who will make it their goal to keep you safe, to keep you encouraged, and to do whatever they can to aid in your mental health treatment.
+In addition, many people find comfort in the fact that while participating in inpatient treatment centers they are surrounded by other patients who are struggling with many of the same mental health symptoms that they are.
 This can help you realize that you are not alone in your suffering.
-By admitting yourself to an inpatient program, you are also able to experience a temporary reprieve from the stresses of everyday life.
+By admitting yourself to an inpatient program for depression, you are also able to experience a temporary reprieve from the stresses of everyday life.
 Inpatient treatment will allow you to focus solely on getting well.
 You will work with a treatment team who will work to give you the care you need to grow, learn, and heal.

 Program Philosophy and Benefits

-At Vantage Point of Northwest Arkansas, we know that depression and other mental disorders do not present themselves in the same way in everyone; we know that your experiences may differ greatly from the next person.
+At Vantage Point of Northwest Arkansas, located in Fayetteville, we know that depression and other mental health disorders do not present themselves in the same way in everyone; we know that your experiences may differ greatly from the next person.
 We strive to gain an understanding of what you as an individual are experiencing.
 We want to help you find meaningful ways to express what you are feeling so that you can help us understand the best way that we can help you.
-At Vantage Point, we provide a full continuum of care that ranges from acute inpatient treatments to various outpatient treatments.
+At Vantage Point, we provide a full continuum of mental health care at our center that ranges from acute inpatient treatments to various outpatient treatments.
 We work hard to ensure that the needs of every patient we treat are met in a way that helps them get well.

 Types of Treatment Offered at Vantage Point